Female education: France

 As was normal in Catholic countries in Europe, girls were normally educated in convent schools for girls operated by nuns, such as Abbaye de Penthemont in Paris.
 A rare exception was Maison royale de Saint-Louis, founded by Madame de Maintenon in 1684.
-After the French revolution, girls' schools became more common, often operated by governesses—a famous pioneer school being that of Jeanne-Louise-Henriette Campan.
+After the French Revolution, girls' schools became more common, often operated by governesses—a famous pioneer school being that of Jeanne-Louise-Henriette Campan.

 France formally included girls in the state elementary education school system in 1836, but girls and boys were only integrated in the lower levels; the secondary education of girls was entrusted to girls' schools managed by nuns or governesses, who lacked necessary qualifications.
 When women were formally allowed to attend university in France in 1861, for them to qualify was often difficult due to the poor quality of their secondary education.
 When the problem of unqualified female teachers in girls' secondary education was addressed by a state teacher's seminary for women as well as state secondary education for girls, both of these were still gender segregated.
 The French school system was not desegregated on the middle secondary education level until the 20th century.

 Germany

 Germany was a pioneer in the education of girls.
 Beginning in the 17th century, schools for girls were opened in both Catholic Southern Germany as well as Protestant Northern Germany.
-In Catholic Germany, the Catholic Ursuline and Elisabeth sisters established first elementary education schools for poor children and orphans and eventually (before 1750), also a type of secondary education girls' schools for wealthy girls called "daughters institutes", which were essentially finishing schools.
+In Catholic Germany, the Catholic Ursulines and Elisabeth sisters established first elementary education schools for poor children and orphans and eventually before 1750, also a type of secondary education girls' schools for wealthy girls called "daughters institutes", which were essentially finishing schools.
 In Protestant Germany, the great Pietist school innovator August Hermann Francke of Halle founded Gynaeceum, the first girls' school or 'Mädchenschule' in 1698.

 The Gynaeceum was followed by many Pietist girls schools in Germany, notably the Magdalenenstift in Altenburg and Johann Julius Hecker's Royal Elisabeth School in Berlin in 1747.

-In the 18th century, it became common with so called Töchterschulen ('daughters' schools') in German cities, supported by the merchant class who wished for their daughters to be given elementary schooling, as well as girls' schools known as Mädchenpensionate, essentially finishing schools for upper class daughters.
-In the early 19th century, girls' secondary schools known as höhere Töchterschulen ('daughters' high schools') became common; in many German cities later in the century, these schools were given government support, became public and had their education adjusted to become equivalents of boys' high schools.
-In 1908, women were allowed to attend university; in the 20th century, the public secondary education system was integrated.
+In the 18th century, it became common with so called Töchterschule ('daughters' schools') in German cities, supported by the merchant class who wished for their daughters to be given elementary schooling, as well as girls' schools known as Mädchenpensionate, essentially finishing schools for upper class daughters.

+In the early 19th century, girls' secondary schools known as höhere Töchterschule ('daughters' high schools') became common; in many German cities later in the century, these schools were given government support, became public and had their education adjusted to become equivalents of boys' high schools.

+It was not until 1908, when women were allowed to attend university; in the 20th century, the public secondary education system was integrated.